We are updating our website

 No action is required.
 We will automatically pay the refund to the same bank account that their premiums are paid from.
 Once the payment is completed, we will send them a confirmation letter.

-If your client has questions or concerns about the bank account that their refund payment is being paid to, please ask them to contact us as soon as possible:
+If your client has concerns about the bank account that their refund payment is being paid to, please ask them to contact us as soon as possible:

 • Call us on 133 731, select option 4 and enter the 5-digit extension 50059 to speak with our team OR